What to do After a Loss

 (or “How to ADAPT in the Middle of a Catastrophe”)

-No one ever expects a fire or tornado to destroy their home or building.
+No one ever expects a fire, hurricane, or tornado to destroy their home or building.
 Those kinds of things happen to other people.
 Being the victim of a catastrophic loss doesn’t mean you have to allow yourself to become a victim a second time by relinquishing the control of your claim to others and, as a result, having a less than favorable outcome.
 Following are some tips and suggestions that will help you ADAPT and stay in command of your claim so that you set yourself up to maximize your settlement.
 So when the unexpected does happen to you, and hundreds of thousands of dollars are hanging in the balance, just ADAPT.

 - Put any request for information or answers in writing to the adjuster.
 It will send them a very obvious message that you are taking this claim seriously and it will force them to respond in kind.
 What is in writing carries infinitely more weight than what is spoken.